kamilburda/gimp-export-layers/README for Translators.md

 1. Run the following commands:

-        cd [path where you extracted the package]/export_layers/locale ./update_po.sh [path to .po file] [path to .pot file]
+        cd [folder where you extracted the package]/export_layers/locale ./update_po.sh [path to .po file] [path to .pot file]

    The old .po file is preserved and has ".po.old" file extension.